 General Search: It is a basic searching option which helps to search for specific keywords against all the emails, subject, recipients, sender, and body.
 It also allows modifying the search by adding an operator to the keywords like AND/OR/NOT.
 For example, under the General Search, if user searches by entering “Local’ word in the search box, then tool will fetch all the emails containing “local” word.

 Regular Expression: This option helps to find the suspicious emails having the arrangements of patterns or string based on symbols, digits, special characters, etc. in it.
 In this search, users have to enter the string of pattern wherein the pattern which matches the words will be highlighted.
-For example, an investigator can easily search the emails containing postal zip code.
-For that, a user has to arrange the pattern in such a way to fetch the files consisting of postal zip code in it.
+For example, an investigator can easily search the emails containing domain email address.
+For that, a user has to arrange the pattern in such a way to fetch the files consisting of domain email addresses in it.

 Stem Search: With this option, it provides results based on the entered root word.
 It will automatically fetch out all the variants of the root word, then extract and show all the resultant words from the scanned data files.
 For example, if the user enters word ‘Mail’ in the search box, then the software will find and display all the resultant emails containing words like Mailbox, Mailing, etc.